aussieW/knock-knock-jokes-skill/README.md

 ## Knock Knock Jokes
-This skill gives mycroft the ability to tell a knock knock joke
+This skill gives Mycroft the ability to tell a knock knock joke.

 ## Description
 The user requests Mycroft to tell a knock knock joke and then interacts with Mycroft in the delivery of the joke.
+Mycroft expects the user to reply with certain keywords to allow the interaction to progress smoothly.

 Here is a sample interaction